jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_legal_datahandlingsecurity.md

 The best place to go is the [Windows Azure](https://azure.microsoft.com/en-us/overview/trusted-cloud/) site itself.

 ## Appendix A
 The following data is collected from monitored connections by the Spotlight Diagnostic Server.
-It is uploaded as XML (Atom feed).
+It is uploaded as a JSON.

 1.	master.sys.sql_logins
      1.	name,